 Check out the full NC Local newsletter from Sept.
-15 for more on this story and to read about The News & Observers newest editor, accolades for journalists across the state and more.
+29 for more on this story, to learn more about NC Local News Workshop happenings, to explore headlines about the new industry throughout the state, to join us in recognizing journalists from throughout the state and more.
 Sign up to get NC Local in your inbox every Wednesday.

 By Eric Frederick, NC Local Newsletter Editor

 Blessed are the state political reporters, for North Carolina may soon actually have a two-year budget.
 Then comes an even bigger task for the legislature, one that could determine the outlines of state spending (and policy) for a decade to come: Redistricting.

 It’s obviously a crucial process, but as WUNC Capitol bureau chief Jeff Tiberii said, it “remains pretty wonky.”
 The challenge for news providers is to explain it so people understand how it works, and all the ways it affects their lives.

 That comes naturally to a radio reporter like Tiberii, but others around the state also are finding that audio storytelling can help folks decipher the process.
 One is investigative reporter Tyler Dukes at The News & Observer.
 Last week Dukes dropped the first episode of a special, scripted presentation of The N&O’s Under the Dome podcast, called Monster: Maps, Math & Power in North Carolina.